Files

 In this example, a loop will be used to move a point towards a square’s boundary and check whether the point stays within the square.
 Once the point leaves the square, the workspace will finish.

 In FME Workbench, open the SimpleLoopDemo.fmw.
-This workspace has a point and a square Creator transformer, as well as the SimpleDemoLoop custom transformer already set up.
+This workspace features a point and a square Creator transformer, as well as the SimpleDemoLoop custom transformer, which is already set up.
 We just need to add the SpatialFilter transformer and resolve the blocking transformer error.

 In the Export as Custom Transformer dialog, change the Insert Mode to Linked Always.
 The Save Location should be automatically populated with the default path that is set up in your FME Options.
 The common path is: